klusai/tinyfabulist/research_artifacts/generate/README.md

 ## Model Evaluation on English and Romanian Fables

 We conducted an evaluation of 5 language models using a dataset of fables.
-The results are shown in **Picture 1**, summarized in the markdown table below:
+The results are shown in **Picture 1**, summarized in the markdown table below.

+Clean Deepseek = Parsed deepseek, without thinking tags.

 > 🧠 Notably, **Mistral 7B** and **LLaMA 8B** performed very closely in terms of quality and accuracy.